canarybuilds/zulip/templates/zerver/help/import-from-rocketchat.md

 -   User avatars are not imported.
 -   Default channels for new users are not imported.
 -   Starred messages are not imported.
--   Messages longer than Zulip's limit of 10,000 characters are not imported.
+-   Messages longer than Feniks Chat's limit of 10,000 characters are not imported.
 -   Messages from Rocket.Chat Discussions are imported as topics inside the Feniks Chat stream corresponding to the parent channel of the Rocket.Chat Discussion.
--   Messages from Rocket.Chat Discussions having direct channels (i.e. private messages) as their parent are imported as normal private messages in Zulip.
+-   Messages from Rocket.Chat Discussions having direct channels (i.e. private messages) as their parent are imported as normal private messages in Feniks Chat.
 -   While Rocket.Chat Threads are in general imported as separate topics, Rocket.Chat Threads within Rocket.Chat Discussions are imported as normal messages within the topic containing that